libAtoms/dap/README.md

 ```
 Input atoms files can be any `ase.io.read` compatible format.

-Settings commands (which are required to define atomic/bond types before the atoms files are read in)
+Settings commands (which are required to define atomic types before the atoms files are read in)
-are read from '~/.daprc' and then `$PWD/.daprc'
+are read from '$HOME/.daprc' and then `$PWD/.daprc'

 Additional commands can be passed with '-e', and these include 'read commands\_filename' to read
 commands from a file.